sarahciston/codingcare/posts/0critintro.md

 #### Legacies & contexts

->"Written out of an official history which draws them in as its minor footnotes to itself, cloths, weavers, and their skills turn out to be far in advance of the art forms digitization supersedes." [@plantZerosOnes1998, p.
-190]
+>"Written out of an official history which draws them in as its minor footnotes to itself, cloths, weavers, and their skills turn out to be far in advance of the art forms digitization supersedes." [@plantZerosOnes1998]

 Technology, as reframed through intersectional and craft lenses, is is always contingent and contextual. *TechnoCraft* honors historically dismissed and feminized practices of craft — which emphasize process, duration, ongoingness, community — and aligns them with the aspects of technology which frequently get overlooked: namely, the contributions to the materiality of tech from the global majority and Women of Color.